miwanek/BarnsleyFern/README.md

  BarnsleyFern
 ======================

 Barnsley fern generator written in MIPS assembly.
+Input files should be in bmp format and may have custom proportions

 Generator takes 3 three arguments:
 - number of iterations(the more iterations, the more detailed fern we get)